Betta Fish Tank Setup UK: What You Actually Need

 Week What you’ll see What it means

-1 Ammonia rises Bacteria not established yet
+1 Ammonia rises Bacteria have not been established yet

 2–3 Nitrite spike First bacteria growing